awhitney42/YumYumDonut/README.md

 ### Intro

 Yum Yum Donut is my first video game creation!
-I made it as an entry into the [BASIC 10Liner Contest](https://www.homeputerium.de/).
+I made it as an entry into the [BASIC 10Liner Contest](https://www.homeputerium.de/) in the PUR-80 Category and runs on the Commodore 64.
 It was inspired (and named) by my daughter, who loves pandas and believes that they should be able to enjoy delicious donuts too.

 ### Loading the Game

-Drag yumyumdonut.D64 to your VICE emulator to load the game.
+Drag yumyumdonut.prg to your VICE emulator to load the game.
 Make sure the joystick in port 2 is enabled in the VICE input device settings, and that it is configured for a keyboard keymap that works for you.

 If you have native hardware, copy the D64 image to a floppy disk or load it via a device such as an SD2IEC.
 Assuming your floppy or SD2IEC drive is device #8, then issue the following commands: